Do you believe in “the one”? One person, who will mesh with your personality perfectly, and once you meet that person, that’s it?

 Scotia Momentum Visa Infinite and SimplyCash from American Express

 If you’ve got a big family, you’ll want to capitalize on your household spending.
 That’s where the Scotia Momentum Visa Infinite comes in.
-Arguably the best cash back credit card for families, the Scotia Momentum Visa Infinite will earn you 4% cash back on gas and groceries, two of the biggest spending categories for many households.
-You’ll also get 2% cash back at the pharmacy and when you pay your bills with your credit card.
+Arguably the best cash back credit card for families, the Scotia Momentum Visa Infinite will earn you 4% cash back on groceries and recurring bills, two of the biggest spending categories for many households.
+You’ll also get 2% cash back at the gas pump and on public transit.

 In combination with the Scotia Momentum VISA Infinite, you should consider adding the SimplyCash from American Express to your arsenal.
 This no-fee credit card lets you earn 2.5% cash back for the first three months up to a maximum of $150, after which you’ll earn 1.25% cash back on everything.